 Whilst it doesn’t necessarily relate to SAAS or startups in general, here’s an example from fashion brand ASOS that clearly illustrates how you can approach content.

-Asos has developed a specific content approach for LinkedIn, that is radically different to what they’re doing on other platforms, more customer centric, such as Facebook.
+ASOS has developed a specific content approach for LinkedIn, that is radically different from what they’re doing on other platforms, more customer-centric, such as Facebook.

 After all, 87 % of active and passive candidates on LinkedIn are open to new job opportunities – so they’re willing to let themselves engage and be influenced by ‘Inbound Hiring content.’